isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 <br>
 <img src="/images/cce_photo4a.png" style="width:100%">
-Students at the Congkak booth, learning how to play this traditional game of the Malay community.
+Students at the Congkak booth, learning how to play this traditional game of the Malay community.<br>

 <br>
 <img src="/images/cce_photo4b.png" style="width:100%">
-Everyone had a fabulous time mingling with one another and making new friends.
+Everyone had a fabulous time mingling with one another and making new friends.<br>

 <br>
 <img src="/images/cce_photo4c.png" style="width:100%">
 The battle to show our skills at playing five stones.

-##### **National Day Celebrations**
+##### National Day Celebrations

 As Singapore continued to recover from the Covid-19 pandemic, Oasians found a way to commemorate National Day (ND) differently in 2022.
 Our students rose to the occasion to put up a splendid performance for their fellow schoolmates under the guidance of our teachers.
 We had our first march-in contingent, consisting of Scouts and Prefects, to bring in the National and School flags during the Observance Ceremony.
 Other students from various CCAs like Wushu, Dance and Guzheng also showcased their talents through their performances.